10 FAQs when applying for an SFC License in Hong Kong

 Please note that as a Responsible Officer, you will also be responsible for supervising a licensed corporation’s activities.

-Yes, since 2017, SFC requires licensed entities also to appoint a Manager-in-Charge (MIC).
+Yes, since 2017, SFC has also required licensed entities to appoint a Manager-in-Charge (MIC).

 A MIC is part of a licensed corporation’s senior management and can be a director or a RO.